China and India welcome Putin's electoral victory; The West calls it “undemocratic” - ExBulletin

 “As a strategic and sincere partner of Mali, I reiterate our total friendship,” Goita said on social media.

-General Abdourahamane Tiani, Niger's military ruler, who seized power from a pro-Western government in a coup in July 2023, congratulated Putin on his “resounding victory.”
+General Abdourahamane Tiani, Niger's military ruler, who took power from a pro-Western government in a coup in July 2023, congratulated Putin on his “resounding victory.”

 He said his country could count on Putin's “personal commitment” to help Niger “regain its sovereignty.”